APO-SRE/cisco-hybrid-ai-ml-azure-local/deployment/azure_local_deployment_guide.md

 The deployment consists of the following components:

-- **Compute and Storage**: Cisco UCS servers running Azure Stack HCI, providing virtualized compute and storage resources.
+- **Compute and Storage**: Cisco UCS servers running Azure Local, providing virtualized compute and storage resources.
 - **Networking**: High-speed network connectivity using Ethernet adapters and switches for storage replication, virtual machine traffic, and management.
 - **Management**: Windows Admin Center for managing the cluster and workloads.
 - **Hybrid Services**: Integration with Azure for hybrid capabilities like Azure Monitor, Azure Backup, and more.